Twin Cities, Gemini

 Francis finally cracked a smile.

 Really, it was simpler that way.
-She was used to leaving incidents that were ‘a little too good to be true’ as is.
+She was used to leaving developments that were ‘a little too good to be true’ as is.
 ‘Don’t question good things that come your way’ was the saying.
 But for some reason, with this case, she felt an itch that wouldn’t go away.

 That ridiculous-looking wallet that Verga had.
 Duccio’s gruesome death.
 Which was not her fault.
 But… what would she gain from scratching this itch?

 Cadence hit the Sognare as she mulled.
 There, she played the piano, had an odd conversation, and reached a conclusion.